Things to do in Battersea

 • Transport yourself to the beautiful streets of Spain and choose from seasonal small plates at Tapas Brindisa Battersea

-• Make your way over to Megan’s at the Power Station for booths illuminated by fairy lights, riverfront seating and Mediterranean cuisine.
+• Make your way to Megan’s at the Power Station for booths illuminated by fairy lights, riverfront seating and Mediterranean cuisine.

-• Admire the view from a riverside table at Fiume with its delicious plates and extensive wine and cocktail list, for Italian alfresco vibes.
+• Admire the view from a riverside table at Fiume with its delicious plates and extensive wine and cocktail list for Italian alfresco vibes.

 • Try fusion kebabs at Le Bab, mixing international flavours with classic Middle Eastern cuisine.